 FAQs

-Most compostable plastics, like PLA, require industrial composting facilities with high heat and controlled conditions.
-Check the product label to confirm if it’s suitable for home composting.
+Most compostable plastics, polylactic acid (PLA), require industrial composting facilities under high temperatures and controlled conditions.
+Check the product label to see if it's suitable for home composting.

-In ideal conditions, compostable materials decompose in weeks to months.
-Food scraps may take 2-4 weeks, while compostable plastics can take 3-6 months in industrial facilities.
+Under ideal conditions, compostable materials take anywhere from weeks to months to break down.
+Food scraps may take 2-4 weeks, while compostable plastics may take 3-6 months in industrial facilities.

-Certified compostable products are safe, as they meet strict standards for decomposition and toxicity.
-However, uncertified or vaguely labeled products may not be fully compostable, so always verify certifications.
+Certified compostable products are safe because they meet strict standards for decomposition and toxicity.
+Products that are not certified or have unclear labels may not be fully compostable, so be sure to verify the certification.

-5. Can I put compostable items in my regular trash?
+Can I put compostable items in my regular trash bin?

-If composting isn’t an option, compostable items in regular trash will still end up in landfills.
-However, they’re less harmful than traditional plastics, as they’re designed to break down more naturally.
+If composting isn’t possible, compostable items in your regular trash bin will still end up in landfill.
+They are less harmful than traditional plastics because they are designed to break down more naturally.